 If medullary thyroid cancer is diagnosed, computerised tomography (CT) or magnetic resonance imaging (MRI) scans of the neck and body may be carried out.
 These scans will help identify how much the cancer has spread within the neck and to any areas outside the thyroid gland.

 All of these tests can be performed as outpatient investigations.

 The main treatment option is surgery, specifically a procedure called total thyroidectomy and central node dissection.
-This involves complete removal of the thyroid gland and associated lymph nodes in the neck.
+This involves the complete removal of the thyroid gland and associated lymph nodes in the central compartment of the neck.
 The surgery can be performed either in patients with a confirmed diagnosis of medullary thyroid cancer or in patients with a strong family history of the condition who test positive for the RET gene mutation.
 In patients with confirmed familial medullary thyroid cancer, this surgery is carried out in advance, usually between 5 and 10 years of age, to prevent medullary thyroid cancer from developing in the future.
-If a patient who tests positive for the RET gene refuses preventative surgery, they will need regular blood tests to monitor calcitonin levels and scans of the neck to check for growths.
+If a patient who tests positive for the RET gene refuses preventative surgery, they will need regular blood tests to monitor calcitonin levels and scans of the neck to check for nodule growths.

 Radiotherapy may be used to relieve symptoms in cases where surgery is not possible or where the cancer has spread.
 Chemotherapy is not usually used to treat medullary thyroid cancer, but can occasionally be used if the disease has spread to other organs of the body.
 In a small number of cases there are no curative treatment options and patients are treated in a palliative manner, that is, to relieve symptoms.

 Side-effects depend mainly on the extent of the cancer spread.
 The main side-effects result from removal of the thyroid gland with patients requiring life-long thyroid hormone (thyroxine) replacement therapy.